Florida Estate Planning Attorneys assist with estate tax planning, keeping assets in the family

 Today's high divorce and remarriage rates make keeping assets "in the family" an increasing concern.
 If your child divorces, chances are you want your child and your own grandchildren -- not your former in-law and that in-law's children -- to inherit your assets.
 A properly drafted Heritage Trust can help ensure that your assets pass to your blood relatives, as well as potentially protect those assets from their creditors in the event your heirs encounter financial hardship.

-The problem is, the definition of "taxable" is constantly changing.
-This law as of January 1, 2013, provides for an estate tax exemption of $5.12 million per individual.
-When a couple has a Credit Shelter Trust, the survivor is required to set up two trusts - even if the estate tax law at that time means the estate is not taxable.
+The problem is this: the definition of "taxable" is constantly changing.
+This law as of January 1, 2016, provides for an estate tax exemption of $5.45 million per individual.
+When a couple has a Credit Shelter Trust, the survivor is required to set up two Trusts - even if the estate tax law at that time means the estate is not taxable.
 It becomes a lot of bother for no benefit.

-The Spousal Option Trust (also known as the Disclaimer Trust) addresses this problem of changing estate tax exemptions by giving the survivor the option, not the obligation, of setting up two trusts upon the death of the first spouse.
+The Spousal Option Trust (also known as the Disclaimer Trust) addresses this problem of changing estate tax exemptions by giving the survivor the option, not the obligation, to set up two Trusts upon the death of the first spouse.
 If at the first death a Credit Shelter Trust is unnecessary from a tax standpoint, it need not be established.
-The decedent's assets would then go directly into the survivor's trust.
+The decedent's assets would then go directly into the survivor's Ttrust.

-If your IRA has more assets in it than you are likely to need during your lifetime, you may wish to pass it on to your children (or other heirs) so they may "stretch out" the withdrawals.
+If your IRA has more assets in it than you are likely to need during your lifetime, you may wish to pass it on to your children (or other heirs) so they may "stretch out" the withdrawals, thus ensuring an income stream for their life expectancies.
 Establishing an IRA Stretchout Trust can ensure that the funds will be preserved for your children's lifetimes.
-This type of trust can transfer wealth to children, grandchildren and even more remote descendants.
+This type of Trust can transfer wealth to children, grandchildren and even more remote descendants.
 When used with a Roth IRA, distributions to an IRA Stretchout Trust will also be income tax-free.